-FROMM is the trusted packaging brand in Australia with over 70 years’ global experience in developing a broad range of Inline Automatic packaging equipment including; stretch wrapping, carton taping and strapping for a wide range of industries.
+FROMM is the trusted packaging brand in Australia with over 70 years’ global experience in developing a broad range of Inline Automatic Packaging Machines including; stretch wrapping, carton taping and strapping for a wide range of industries.

-We have the proven knowledge to design packaging solutions for your business.
-Below is a range of different Automatic Inline machine installations we have designed, manufactured and installed.
-They will give you a great insight into the benefits our customers receive.
+We have the proven knowledge to design packaging machines for your business.
+Below is a range of different Automatic Inline Packaging Machine installations we have designed, manufactured and installed.

 Fromm Packaging has a large database of Recent Installs.
 Please select the industry you would like to view and click search.

 Our customer is Australia’s leading product branding and packaging printer in Victoria.
 They were looking for a solution to wrap oversized pallets, as their current hand wrapping technique was labour intensive, unreliable and presented risks to staff and customers.

 Our customer is a global player in personal care products with Australian manufacturing and strategically placed distribution centres.
 With more than 60 pallets per hour needing to be wrapped during peak, and the application of the film critical as to not damage the customers goods, they searched high and far for the best equipment for their application.